-While individual investments may contribute to EU Taxonomy environmental objectives, the Fund does not commit to invest a minimum share in environmentally sustainable investments as defined by the EU Taxonomy regulation.
-Therefore, the Fund's minimum share of investments in environmentally sustainable economic activities in accordance with the EU Taxonomy Regulation is 0%.
+While individual investments may contribute to EU Taxonomy environmental objectives, the Fund does not commit to invest a minimum share in environmentally sustainable investments as defined by the EU Taxonomy.
+Therefore, the Fund's minimum share of investments in environmentally sustainable economic activities in accordance with the EU Taxonomy are indicated to be 0%.